tarush1515/CS252_Projects/README.md

 One thread will determine the average of the numbers, the second will determine the maximum value, and the third will determine the minimum value.

-To get started, head to the [Readme](https://github.com/tarush1515/CS252_Projects/blob/main/Pthread/Readme.md) file in the Strace directory.
+To get started, head to the [Readme](https://github.com/tarush1515/CS252_Projects/blob/main/Strace/Readme.md) file in the Pthread directory.

 ---

 # Author